rwilliams/jrubywiki/Concurrency-in-jruby.md

 * Autoloading libraries (JRuby 1.7+, unreleased).
 A given autoload is only allowed to run in a single thread, and others that encounter the autoload before completion will block.
 * Updating instance variables.

-Note that thread safety does not mean threads will automatically agree on the results of concurrent modifications.
-Two threads that update the same data structure in the same way -- for example, two libraries required at the same time that try to define the same methods or constants -- will still race, and JRuby does not (nor should it) make ordering guarantees for such concurrent modifications (or for any non-atomic concurrent modifications throughout your code).
+Note that thread safety in this context only means that concurrent updates to the same runtime data structure managed by the JRuby runtime are serialized in some order -- JRuby cannot guarantee a specific order in which those updates will be performed across threads (Ex: [Opening a class](https://github.com/jruby/jruby/wiki/Concurrency in JRuby%3A Opening a class)).
+User code is responsible for enforcing specific ordering requirements where such ordering is important for the program's correct execution.
+For example, two libraries required at the same time that try to define the same methods or constants -- will still update the relevant class, but the specific order in which those updates are performed will determine the final state of that class.
+JRuby does not (and cannot) make any specific ordering guarantees for such concurrent modifications (or for any non-atomic concurrent modifications throughout your code).

 You should take care in the following situations: